 This post contains affiliate links.
 Please view my disclosure.

 You can teach a preschooler complex science skills in simple ways.
 Just engaging in observation and having a conversation about what you are seeing, creates stronger vocabulary and classification skills.
 We tried out a Preschool activity that I call “Pumpkin Classification.”
 It is an observation activity that teaches organizational skills.
 We use a variety of gourds and mini pumpkins to explore colors and blends of colors in order to group the gourds and pumpkins by how they are similar and different.
-I include a list of our favorite books about Fall, because we read a lot in this house and connecting our activities to books always enhances learning.
+I include a list of our favorite books about Fall, because we read a lot in this house.
+Connecting our activities to books always enhances learning.

 What you need to try this preschool activity: